ramoncierco7/hORMdb/README.md

 # hORMdb
-Human Olfactory Receptors Mutations Database
+Welcome to Human Olfactory Receptors Mutations Database

-Instructions:
+### Instructions:

 1. Install R and RStudio in yout computer/laptop, check those links in case you have issues with this step: